knvijaykumar/partial-SIH/README.md

-Got it, boss 👍 You want a **short README just for your friend to understand the project quickly** — tech stack, APIs, AI models, and current work.
+not completed fully

 # SIH26106 — Email Threat Detection & Forensic Intelligence

-## 🎯 What are we building?
+##  What are we building?

 An **AI-powered cybersecurity platform** that analyzes suspicious emails and finds: